Aultbea, Ormiscaig and Bualnaluib were crofting villages where meagre livings were extracted

 4. Johannah (Joan) McKenzie (nee McIver) (1861-1935)

 Johannah was born at sea on the voyage from Britain.
-She married John McKenzie.
-In 1916 she lived at Kilsyth on the eastern edge of Melbourne and died in 1935 at nearby Croydon.
+She married John McKenzie (also written as Mackenzie).
+In 1916 she lived at Kilsyth on the eastern edge of Melbourne.
+She was known as Joan.
+They had one child, Hector.
+She died on 23 Nov 1935 when living at Liverpool Rd, Kilsyth and is buried at Lilydale cemetery.

 5. John McIver (1863-1938)